nodejscn/node-api-cn/cluster/event_message_1.md

 Before Node.js v6.0, this event emitted only the message and the handle, but not the worker object, contrary to what the documentation stated.

-If you need to support older versions and don't need the worker object, you can work around the discrepancy by checking the number of arguments:
+If support for older versions is required but a worker object is not required, it is possible to work around the discrepancy by checking the number of arguments:

 ```js
 cluster.on('message', (worker, message, handle) => {